Dental Disease in Dogs

 Dental problems are generally associated with highly processed manufactured pet foods, especially those with cereals, corn wheat and gluten.
 Glutens, leave micro-particles adhering to the teeth.
 If these are not scrubbed off by natural gnawing or brushing then dental disease will flourish.

-Commercial pet foods, many of which contains high levels of sugars and carbohydrates are cited as the main cause of the dramatic rise in dental disease in our pets.
+Commercial pet foods, many of which contain high levels of sugars and carbohydrates are cited as the main cause of the dramatic rise in dental disease in our pets.

 What You Need to Do:

 (2) I also give my dogs totally Natural Air Dried Treats.
-The best three for dental hygiene are Calves Hooves, Beef Scalp and Bulls Pizzles.
+The best three for dental hygiene are Calves Hooves, Beef Scalp and Chicken Feet.

 Your dog's overall health and lifespan can be affected by dental disease.
 Kidney, heart and liver disease is rife in our dogs. many caused by not looking after our dog's teeth.

 I recently wrote an article showing that the overall longevity (lifespan) of dogs has reduced by 11% over the last 10 years.
 Confirmed by in-depth research by the Kennel Club.
 (4) Poor quality food and inappropriate ingredients are partly to blame for this shocking statistic, lifespan reduction is also affected by oral hygiene and the various diseases it can affect.

 According to holistic veterinarian Karen Becker:“These serious health concerns develop or are made worse by the constant presence of oral bacteria flushing into the bloodstream through inflamed or bleeding gum tissue.
 The good news is that many of these conditions improve once the dental disease is resolved and good oral hygiene is maintained.”

 I have owned dogs for over 45 years and never once have any of my dogs had to have their teeth cleaned or an operation to clean or descale them.
 Over that time I have owned almost 40 dogs.